 Rai S, Kelly MJ.
 Prioritisation of colorectal referrals - a review of the 'Two week wait' referral system and recent advances.
 To be published as a chapter in the book titled Recent advances in colorectal cancer 2006; in press

-Mr Sajal Rai is an experienced and dedicated surgeon who has been in the practice of General Surgery for more than 15 years.
-Over the years he has developed a keen interest in minimal access surgery (keyhold) surgery and ways to improve patient experience in the hospital.
+I am an experienced and dedicated surgeon who has been in the practice of general surgery for more than 15 years.
+Over the years I have developed a keen interest in minimal access surgery (keyhole) surgery and ways to improve patient experience in the hospital.

-Mr Rai, along with his family (wife and three children) has a keen interest in travelling the world and exploring new cultures and lifestyles.
-Mr Rai has visited many different countries whilst attending professional meetings to help explore and learn from surgical practices across the world.
+I, along with my family (wife and three children) have a keen interest in travelling the world and exploring new cultures and lifestyles.
+I have visited many different countries whilst attending professional meetings to help explore and learn from surgical practices across the world.